 Halloween provides a perfect opportunity to plan a school fundraiser since many young people embrace the fun, scary activities that come with Halloween.
-Yet, Halloween seems to sneak up on us every year, with all of the other back-to-school activities.
-Start planning your Halloween fundraisers now, so you don’t lose time with your Homecoming campaigns.
+Yet, Halloween seems to sneak up on us every year, with all of the other back-to-school activities and year-end giving campaigns.

 Here are some fun Halloween-themed fundraisers to raise money for your school while making Halloween planning easier and less expensive for families.